webpchecker

 I started seeing bodies and health differently, with my eyes wide open.
 I started seeing myself differently.

 I want to be clear about where I am at now professionally.
-As a mind-body nutritionist, I often have clients come to me seeking weight-loss help.
-Often they, like many of us, want to eat better to feel better, but the real hope is that eating the “right” foods will help us maintain or change our bodies.
+Most clients want weight-loss which makes perfect sense.
+Often they, like many of us, want to eat better to feel better, but the real hope is that eating the “right” foods will help us maintain an “acceptable” size or change our bodies.
+This is a normal and natural reaction to living in our perfectionist body culture that says there’s only one “right” way to have body.
+It’s based on the false belief that there’s only one body size or shape that’s “healthy” or “attractive.”

-But that’s not my focus.
 I help clients make peace and heal their relationships with food and their bodies.
-I help clients gain the crucial tools to achieve true health and well-being, not just the latest diet trend or body ideal.
+I help clients gain the crucial tools to achieve true health and well-being, and support them as they disengage from the latest diet trends or body ideal.

 It’s been three years since Pence-Brown’s video went viral, and I still think about it.
 I reached out to Amy for her wisdom on being a body image activist and radical Idahoan.
 When I mentioned this column, she was both excited yet surprised, in the best kind of way.